shuriu/ninja-script/README.md

 # Ninja Ruby - Nrb

-Idea scaffolds with easy persistence for your experimenting needs.
+Ninja Ruby scripts with easy persistence for your experimenting needs

 # Idea